InfoScribe/infoscribe-www/README.md

 # infoscribe-www README

-This is an in-development release of the InfoScribe website, which is written in node.js (with express).
+This is an in-development release of the InfoScribe website.

-## How to run the server

-To start the server, simply use NPM, as you would to start any node.js service:

-    npm start
+It is written in node.js (with Express and JavaScript templates) and uses mongodb for backend storage.

+## Overview

-## Models, Routes & Views
+### Models, Routes & Views

 * Models are stored in the ./models/ directory.